 The education corporation must develop a draft Accountability Plan for the proposed charter term, including any measures that may apply to grade levels included in proposed program expansions.
 Note that the plan must be consistent with the most current edition of the Guidelines for the Creation of an Accountability Plan, and the Institute's framework for analysis of nationally normed standardized assessments, both available on the Institute's website.
 The Institute will return for amendment plans that are inconsistent with these Guidelines.
-The prospective plan must be consistent with any new grade levels proposed by the charter, such as high school accountability measures for charters proposing to add such grades.
+The prospective plan must be consistent with any new grade levels proposed by the charter, such as high school accountability measures for middle schools proposing to add such grades.
+Each charter under renewal consideration will need a separate submission for the Accountability Plan.